baradhiren/baradhiren/content/posts/permissions_in_linux.md

 Note: I would have had to add those capabilities later on even if my script started executing.
 Because without those capabilities docker would not have been able to change the Network Interface and connect to a secure network.

 ## Third try
-After losing all hope and not able to find what the issue is I tried to do one last thing.
+After losing all hope and not able to find what the issue was I tried to do one last thing.
 I tried to run the tests by simulating the cloud environment on my local.
 Since I use a PC, I built the whole thing and ran tests on my local using Docker and WSL2.
 And I got the same error.
 Asking a colleague of mine he casually suggested me if I have assigned execute permissions to the file. 🤦‍♂️

 Since, I created the file using VS Code on my windows machine it didn't occur to me to assign execute permissions to the file.
 I gave it execute [privileges](https://www.tutorialspoint.com/unix/unix-file-permission.htm), committed the change and it started working as expected.

 I felt so stupid after missing such a basic thing. 😄

 Have you faced any such issues.
-Connect and let's have a laugh about them on:
+Let's connect and have a laugh about them on:
 - [Twitter](https://twitter.com/baradhiren007)
 - [LinkedIn](https://www.linkedin.com/in/baradhiren)